 - Cash (forms OL 65 and OL 94)

 - A passbook account assigned to DMV (forms OL 64 and OL 65)

 - A certificate of deposit made payable to DMV (form OL 65)

 It’s important to understand that getting an auto dealer bond is likely your best option.
-You can learn more about how surety bonds benefit you.
+You can learn more about what surety bonds are, and how they benefit you.

 Compile the Required Documents

 You can download the application checklist for both a new dealer license and used, wholesale or autobroker licenses.
 You’ll need to fill out all of these documents and include them with your application:

 - Application for Original Occupational License, Part C (OL 12)